 3. Newsletter gives you a way to personalize your marketing

 Today’s consumers want what they want, when they want it, and how they want it—and they’ll do business with those who can provide the level of personalization they demand.
-The good news is, with the range of personalization software options available, there’s no reason why you can’t create a real estate marketing newsletter that accommodates their desire for information that is meaningful to them.
+It’s why segmenting your email list in meaningful ways is one of the best things you can do for your marketing.

-Additionally, email marketing services like MailChimp, Constant Contact, Hubspot, and more have continued to augment their capabilities to make it easy to create and send more personalized email newsletters.
+The good news is, with the range of personalization software options available, such as pop-up forms and personalization tokens, there’s no reason why you can’t create a real estate marketing newsletter that accommodates the interests, needs, and preferences of your recipients.
+Additionally, email marketing services like MailChimp, Constant Contact, Hubspot, and others have continued to augment their capabilities to make it easy to create and send more personalized email newsletters.

 But, as the good people at Marketo (a marketing software automation company) point out, “Personalization isn’t just about fancy software[;] it’s about providing relevant content.”